Florida Workers’ Compensation Attorney

 If your injury is severe enough to require emergent care, your medical treatment will begin when you visit the emergency room.
 Otherwise, your employer or the workers’ compensation insurance company will choose your doctor.
 The doctor assigned by your employer or its insurance company becomes your authorized treating doctor.
 Under Florida Statute Section 440.13, you can ask for a change of doctor one time, however, the employer or insurance company has a right to choose the second doctor who treats you.
 Your employer or insurer has just five days to find another doctor.
 If they fail to do so, you’re free to see a doctor of your choice.

 If you’re still unhappy with your second doctor, don’t go off on your own and pick a doctor.
-Contact an experienced Florida workers comp lawyer to explore your options.
+Contact an experienced Florida workers comp attorney to explore your options.
 If you see a doctor on your own, and your employer or the insurance company did not authorize the visit, you will most likely have to cover the cost of this treatment out of your own pocket.

 Generally, your authorized treating doctor will be a family doctor or primary care physician.
 If your authorized treating doctor believes you need to see a specialist, he or she will send you to someone who specializes in a particular area of medicine, such as orthopedics.
 Specialist visits are also covered by workers’ compensation, as long as the visits are authorized.